Blocked Gibbs sampler for hierarchical Dirichlet processes: Introduction

 \section{Introduction}

-Hierarchical Dirichlet process (HDP), introduced by \cite{Teh2006HierarchicalDP}, is a widely popular Bayesian nonparametric approach towards model-based clustering of grouped data, where each group is characterized by a mixture model and mixture components are shared between groups.
+Hierarchical Dirichlet process (HDP) \citep{Teh2006HierarchicalDP} is a widely popular Bayesian nonparametric approach towards model-based clustering of grouped data, where each group is characterized by a mixture model and mixture components are shared between groups.
 It finds a variety of applications in statistical and machine learning tasks such as information retrieval \citep{CowansIR2004}, topic modeling \citep{Teh2006HierarchicalDP}, multi-domain learning \citep{Canini2010}, multi-population haplotype phasing \citep{Sohn2008AHD}, to name a few.
 It also serves as a prior for hidden Markov models \citep{Teh2006HierarchicalDP} with applications in speaker diarization \citep{Fox2011AAS}, word segmentation \citep{goldwater-etal-2006-contextual}, among many others.
+The process has been studied from an analytical perspective using hierarchical normalized completely random measures \citep{camerlenghi2017bayesian, camerlenghi2019distribution, Argiento2020HierarchicalNC}, along with extensions in several contexts, including but not limited to species sampling models \citep{bassetti2020speciessampling}, survival analysis using dependent mixture hazard rates \citep{Camerlenghi2021SurvivalAV}.